1. What is yoga?

 17. I’m pregnant (or menstruating), can I still do yoga?

-Yes, you if you feel ok.
 It’s your body.
-However, you need to be a little careful.
+Only you know how you feel.
+Err on the cautious side.
 If you have any doubt, consult your doctor.
 Extra caution needed for hot yoga.
 Remember if you are hot then baby is hot!
 Many feel that inversions (where your head is below your heart, being upside down) are best avoided while menstruating.
 That said, it’s your body.
 Be smart, be mindful.
 Your body has a sophisticated bio feedback system, so set your expectations and ego aside and actually listen to it.
 Pay attention to what it’s telling you in relation to practice during this time.
 Perhaps a few days off is needed?

 18. I’m injured, can I still do yoga?

 Doctor’s approval is obviously your first point of reference.
 Yoga teachers do not claim to be medical professionals.
 That said, if you feel good enough to return to/or start doing yoga, then go for it.
 Be smart.
 Go slow.
 There’s no rush.
 This is not an easy approach if you’re an A-type personality.
 Listen to your body.
 Learn to identify discomfort from pain.
 A very general hint: sensation you would describe as hot or sharp pain is most likely your body saying stop right there!